EXPERT SOLUTIONS TO VALIDATE YOUR BUSINESS MODEL IN PREPARATION FOR FUNDRAISING OR EXIT TRANSACTIONS

 Calculating revenue streams consisting of monthly or other periodic charges is in theory very straightforward: customers pay a regular fixed fee.
 However, calculating these charges correctly is a challenge, as projections involve using usage or retention assumptions that are difficult to incorporate correctly.
 SUBSCRIPTION FEES Let’s start from one of the most common revenue types Read more about HOW TO CORRECTLY CALCULATE SUBSCRIPTION REVENUE AND OTHER MONTHLY CHARGES[…]

 It’s the beginning of a new year and decade.
 Startup trends change fast, some are more durable and some change like the wind.
 Just a few months ago, the world looked completely different.
-I started analysing the new trends at the beginning of the year, and now mid-summer, still in the middle of a global Read more about 2020+ TECH TRENDS[…]
+I began analysing the new trends at the beginning of the year, and now mid-summer, still in the middle of a lockdowns, Read more about 2020+ TECH TRENDS[…]

 PHYSICAL PRODUCTS Working on your customer base potential is the first step to building reliable financial projections for startups.
 To start, we can analyse one of the most common types of revenue stream for businesses: the sale of physical products.
 How to calculate products sold correctly, prices, volumes, customer preferences, inventory and other direct costs.
 Read more about HOW TO CALCULATE REVENUE PROJECTIONS AND DIRECT COSTS[…]